-All Senior Instructors are Canadian university-level teachers with extensive experience in language, literature, and culture studies.
-Assistant Instructors, if any, usually come from the University of Kassel and are very qualified in language training.
+All Senior Instructors are Canadian university-level professors and teachers with extensive experience in language, literature, and culture studies.
+Assistant Instructors come from the University of Kassel or another local university or are graduate students in Canada and are very qualified in language training.
+Our team is usually multilingual and diverse.
 If you are interested in teaching for CSSG, please contact the CSSG director.

 Dr. John L. Plews (CSSG Director)

 Dr. John L. Plews is Professor of Modern Languages (German) at Saint Mary’s University, Halifax, Canada.
 He is also the President of the Canadian Association of University Teachers of German and the President of the Halifax Languages Consortium.
 He studied German and French at the University of Manchester and completed a MA in German Literature at the University of Alberta, Edmonton.
 He earned a PhD in German Literatures, Languages, & Linguistics and a PhD in Secondary Education, both from the University of Alberta.
 He is co-editor of several books and journal issues.
 He researches second language curriculum and teaching, second language learner identities, and study abroad for language learners and language teachers.
 He is currently a DAAD Research Ambassador.
 He taught at the CSSG from 2009-2012; he took over as Director in 2016.